AKSW/frankgraphbench/docs/source/getting_started/support.md

     - `embedding_dim`: the entity embedding dimension, usually between `50` and `300`.
     - `scoring_fct_norm`: the norm applied in the interaction function, usually `1` or `2`.
     - `epochs`: number of training iterations.
-    - `random_seed`: seed for the sampling of the triples during, training, testing and validation.
+    - `seed`: seed for the sampling of the triples during, training, testing and validation.
     - `triples`: if the model is going to be trained using all triples or just rating typed triples, either `"all"` or `"ratings"`.

 ### transH